sorainnosia/scrappermin/release/readme.txt

 Note : in Linux/Mac both the executable and the scripts name is case sensitive

-And you will get a mp3 file which the ScrapperMin downloads for you instructed by downloadfile.txt script residing in Scripts folder
+And you will get a mp3 file which the ScrapperMin downloads for you instructed by DownloadFile.txt script residing in Scripts folder